 The lengthy training period does not equal excessive control over how employees deal with customers.
 In fact, employees have full freedom to accept special-case returns, offer refunds, and pay for damages.

 Thanks to the lack of red tape around customer support, employees often deliver “Wow” moments to customers such as upgrading shipping to get shoes delivered for an occasion, sending a care package to a soldier in Afghanistan, and gifting Get Well Soon flowers to a customer’s ailing mother.

-While on the face of it, Zappos’ customer service policies seem to cost them dear, they also buy them unwavering customer loyalty in return.
-For any business, that can only be a good thing.
+While on the face of it, Zappos’ customer service policies seem to cost them dear, they also help Zappos earn a loyal customer base in return.
+For any business, happy customers can only be a good thing.